 Beaches is divided into four “villages”, each with a slightly different theme and atmosphere.
 There’s the Caribbean Village, Italian Village, Key West Village, and French Village.

 As a family resort, there are room amenities that cater to kids and adults alike.
-Depending on the room, there may be a stocked bar or Xbox 360 game console.
-WiFi and air conditioning is standard in all rooms.
+Depending on the room, there may be a stocked bar or Xbox game console.
+Wi-Fi and air conditioning are standard in all rooms.

-In addition to the children’s attractions, gaming centres and kids camps, children's day care during the day and after hours is available.
+In addition to the children’s attractions, gaming centers and kids camps, children’s daycare during the day and after hours is available.

 There’s also a miniature train service for transport around the extensive resort!

-Beaches resort features an impressive 19 restaurants, and offers almost any cuisine or taste you’d like, including local flavours, Italian, American favourites, Caribbean, Indian, pizza, and Japanese fusion.
+Beaches resort features an impressive 19 restaurants, and offers almost any cuisine or taste you’d like, including local flavors, Italian, American favorites, Caribbean, Indian, pizza, and Japanese fusion.
 There are indoor, outdoor and beachfront settings to choose from.

 Special dietary and food requests can be accommodated will sufficient prior notice.
 Contact a resort representative for details and assistance.